-A key player in my journey was Wessex Cancer Trust.
+A key player in my journey was Wessex Cancer Support.
 Having been diagnosed with cancer your friends and family can find it difficult to deal with and don’t really know how to interact with you.
 They find it difficult to talk to you about it.

 The befrienders at the charity listened, they didn’t judge me or tell me I should do this or that, but gave me the chance to get things off my chest or just drop in for a cuppa.